-A course introducing the student to the reading and doing of philosophy.
+A course introducing the student to the reading and application of philosophy.
 Discussion of methods of philosophical inquiry and representative philosophical concepts.
-Satisfies the Humanities Group requirement in the Liberal Studies Program.
+Satisfies the Humanities Requirement in the Liberal Studies program.

 PHI 233 Practical Logic

 A survey of the basic problems of clear thinking with emphasis on their application to the use of language.
 Prerequisite: PHI 131.